erln8/erln8/docs/index.md

 ## FAQ

+- Does erln8 support MS Windows?
+	- I don't own Windows, but if you want to submit PR's to support it and build precompiled binaries, I'll all for it.

 - What language is it written in?
 	- D, it's super fast, easy, and it's not C++ or C.

 - Why isn't it written in Erlang?
 	- chicken and egg, I never assumed you'd have Erlang built to be used by a tool that builds Erlang.

-- No really, why not \<language X\>?
-	- Erlang is slow for command line tools, I wanted a tool that could be used in a command line prompt.
-	- I played around with implementing erln8 in the following, all of which weren't a great fit:
-		- C++
-		- Racket
-		- Haskell
-		- OCaml
-		- Rust
-		- Go

-- But D is weird!
-	- so are kitten elbows.
-I try to minimize the impact by providing [precompiled binaries](installation.md).

 - What does reo mean?
 	- Australian [slang](https://en.wikipedia.org/wiki/Rebar) for "rebar"

-- Does erln8 support MS Windows?
-	- I don't own Windows, but if you want to submit PR's to support it and build precompiled binaries, I'll all for it.

 ## Getting help